I know you don’t have time to scroll through dozens of tech sites every morning.

 The AI race just got more interesting.

-Last month, OpenAI dropped GPT-4.5 with claims of 40% better reasoning than its predecessor.
-Meanwhile, DeepSeek out of China released their R1 model and it’s performing within 5% of GPT-4.5 on most benchmarks (according to independent testing from Stanford’s HELM project).
+Last month, OpenAI dropped GPT-4.5.
+They claimed 40% better reasoning than the previous version.
+Then DeepSeek, out of China, released their R1 model.
+It’s performing within 5% of GPT-4.5 on most benchmarks, at least according to independent testing from Stanford’s HELM project.
+That gap’s smaller than most people expected.

 Here’s what matters.
 The gap between US and Asian AI labs is shrinking fast.